eclipse-sumo/sumo/docs/web/docs/Tools/Visualization.md

 ### Special Attributes

 The following attribute values have a special meaning.
-Instead of using an attribute from the input file they derive a value based on the *other* attribute. (i.e. the special attribute is set for **--axattr** then the *other* value is given by the *--yattr*).
+Instead of using an attribute from the input file they derive a value based on the *other* attribute. (i.e. the special attribute is set for **--xattr** then the *other* value is given by the **--yattr**).

 - `@INDEX`: the index of the *other* value within the input file is used.
 - `@RANK`: the index of the *other* value within the sorted (descending) list of values is used